BrainStormYourWayIn/sierra/README.md

 - **Check out the [documentation of Sierra](https://brainstormyourwayin.github.io/sierra.github.io/)**
 - **Check out a [few examples](https://github.com/BrainStormYourWayIn/sierra_examples/) of its use**

-> The examples mentioned above is a simple book search engine created with requests, bs4, Flask and Sierra, and the documentation of Sierra, which was written with Sierra standalone
+> The examples mentioned above is a simple bare-boned book search engine created with requests, bs4, Flask and Sierra; and the documentation of Sierra, which was written with Sierra standalone

 ________________________________